-In 1949, James married the former Doris Miyeko Sumida in Honolulu.
-They had four sons, all of whom served in and retired from military service – Michael, Commander, U.S. Coast Guard, retired; Patrick Jyogi, Chief Warrant Officer 3, U.S. Coast Guard, retired; Stephen, Sergeant First Class, U.S. Army, retired; and Sean Kelly Noritomo, Captain, U.S. Army, retired.
+On June 5, 1949, James married Doris Miyeko Sumida in Honolulu.
+They had four sons, all of whom served in and retired from the Armed Forces: Michael, Commander, U.S. Coast Guard, retired; Patrick Jyogi, Chief Warrant Officer 3, U.S. Coast Guard, retired; Stephen, Sergeant First Class, U.S. Army, retired; and Sean Kelly Noritomo, Captain, U.S. Army, retired.

-James Omatsu passed away on 20 March 2011.
-Per his wishes, his ashes were scattered at the Scatter Garden at the National Memorial Cemetery of the Pacific (Punchbowl) on 28 March 2011.
-A small amount of his ashes was preserved and interred with his wife’s ashes after her later passing.
+James Omatsu passed away on March 20, 2011.
+Per his wishes, his ashes were scattered at the Scatter Garden at the National Memorial Cemetery of the Pacific (Punchbowl) on March 28, 2011.
+A small amount of his ashes was preserved and inurned with his wife’s ashes after her passing on December 24, 2016.
 Their combined ashes are at Punchbowl in the Columbarium.